"Drift-Backs" AND Torture on the AEGEAN

 On 23 March 2021 GLAN filed an application with the European Court of Human Rights challenging Greek authorities obstruction of a minor's attempt to register their asylum claim.
 The minor was apprehended in an migrant camp and illegal expelled from Greece by setting them adrift on the Aegean sea.
 The application argues that such practices not only exposed the applicant to refoulement, but also amount to his treatment in breach of the prohibition of torture in the European Convention on Human Rights.
 This action was initiated by GLAN and is now under the leadership of De:Border Collective.

-The applicant arrived on Samos from Turkey on September 8 with a group of 17 Afghan asylum-seekers.
-He and another unaccompanied child from the group made their way to the refugee camp in Vathy to apply for asylum.
+G.R.J arrived on Samos from Turkey on September 8 with a group of approximately 17 Afghan asylum-seekers.
+He and another unaccompanied minor from the group made their way to the refugee camp in Vathy to apply for asylum.

 The following morning, they presented themselves to the authorities in order to register as asylum-seekers.
-They were taken to a police station inside the camp under the pretext that they would be placed in quarantine for two weeks as a public health measure to ensure that they did not have Covid-19, after which they would be brought back to the camp.
-They were also told that they could not obtain asylum seeker cards as the Greek Asylum Service was closed due to the pandemic.
+They were taken to a police area inside the camp under the pretext that they would be placed in quarantine for two weeks as a public health measure to ensure that they did not have Covid-19, after which they would be brought back to the camp.

-Despite having met representatives of international organisations that work in the camp, the two minors were denied the opportunity to register, and instead were abducted from the camp by Greek officers.
-The officers escorted them to the port where they were forced aboard a Hellenic Coast Guard vessel, handcuffed, and had their phones and money confiscated.
+The two minors were denied the opportunity to register, and instead were abducted from the camp by Greek officials, who escorted them to a port where they were forced aboard a Hellenic Coast Guard vessel, handcuffed, and had their belongings, including phones and money confiscated.
 Coast Guard officers drove the ship into the middle of the Aegean sea, forced the two teenagers into an inflatable, motorless raft and left them to drift.
-The children paddled with their hands until they were rescued by the Turkish Coast Guard.
-They were detained in Turkey for about 9 days, before being released, destitute and without support.
+They paddled with their hands until they were rescued by the Turkish Coast Guard.
+They were detained in Turkey for about 9 days, before being released, destitute and without legal protection or support.

 These systematic pushbacks, which amount to serious violations of international and European regional human rights and refugee law, as well as the law of the sea, are occurring within the theatre of Frontex’s Joint Operation Poseidon.
 The agency is currently under multiple investigations based on independent investigations showing the extent of its complicity in pushbacks.
 It nevertheless continues to deny its involvement in or acquiescence to such practices.
 By failing to take action in line with its legal obligations when faced with systematic violations of fundamental rights and ‘serious irregularities’ in Greek border operations, to defund or suspend its operations, the agency legitimises these unprecedented forms of violence at Europe’s borders.
 A complaint requesting the EU Commission to initiate an infringement procedure against Greece for its systemic breaches of the EU asylum acquis and fundamental rights is pending.